mozilla/connect-cachify/README.md

 * Should we always put hash in urls, even in development mode?
 Maybe that is a config flag, so we can do that while writing cachify?
 * If you edit a file, cachify won't notice... turn off in dev or add file stat check?
+* Using a deployment SHA is good for JS and CSS, but not good for images, etc...
+* Etags... useful for API, page views, no so much on static assets?

+* express compiler
+** Less and CSS image sha, etc?